alexmc2/mood-journal/README.md

 ## Features

 - **Journal Entries**: Users can create and manage journal entries to track their mood and thoughts.
 The application integrates TinyMCE as the rich text editor, offering enhanced formatting options for a better journaling experience.
 Upon save, an AI analysis is invoked, summarising the journal entry and attributing a sentiment score.
-These can be used to chart sentiment scores over time.
+These are used to chart sentiment scores over time.

 ![Screenshot1](https://res.cloudinary.com/drbz4rq7y/image/upload/v1708659945/Screenshot_from_2024-02-23_03-44-11_bbcqml.png)